Beam Test Performance of AstroPix sensor with 120 GeV protons: Experimental Setup

 \subsection{Beam Test at FTBF}

 The beam test was conducted at the Fermilab Test Beam Facility (FTBF) in June 2024 using a 120 GeV proton beam.
-This measurement was part of the same experimental campaign described in~\cite{Klest_2025}.
-The AstroPix sensor was installed at the MTest beam line in the 6.2A enclosure~\cite{ftbfBeamOverview}, together with the Pb/SciFi prototype calorimeter.
+This measurement was part of the same experimental campaign described in Ref.~\cite{Klest_2025}.
+The AstroPix sensor was installed at the MTest beam line in the 6.2A enclosure~\cite{ftbfBeamOverview}, together with the Pb/SciFi prototype calorimeter for BIC.

 As shown in Figure~\ref{fig:ftbf}, the AstroPix sensor was aligned with the geometric center of the beamline using the FTBF laser positioning system.
 The sensor was oriented with its surface perpendicular to the beam axis and positioned approximately 2~cm upstream of the calorimeter face.
-Since the multiwire proportional chambers typically used for tracking at FTBF were unavailable during this beam period, the AstroPix sensor was employed not only for its primary response studies but also to provide the beam profile needed for the calorimeter study.
+Since the multiwire proportional chambers typically used for tracking at FTBF were unavailable during this beam period, the AstroPix sensor was employed not only for its primary MIP response studies but also to provide the beam profile needed for the calorimeter study.

 The MTest beamline is capable of delivering protons, muons, and mixed beams of electrons and pions, depending on the configuration of targets, absorbers, and collimators.
 For this beam test, a 120 GeV primary proton beam, directly extracted from the main injector, was used for AstroPix testing.
-The beam consists of 100\% protons and can be operated at the highest intensity of up to 500,000 particles per spill, with a spot size confined within 6 mm~\cite{ftbfBeamMTest}.
-During the AstroPix test run, the proton beam was delivered in 4.2~s-long spills every minute with about 55,000 particles per spill, resulting in a delivered particle rate of around 13 kHz within each spill.
+The beam consists of 100\% protons and can be operated at the highest intensity of up to 500,000 particles per spill, with a spot size confined within 6 mm~\cite{ftbfBeamMTest}; however, this value is noted to depend strongly on the beam tune.

+During the AstroPix test run, the proton beam was delivered in 4.2~s-long spills every 1 minute with about 55,000 particles per spill, resulting in a delivered particle rate of around 13 kHz within each spill.
+This beam intensity was chosen to provide a rate already above the expected maximum operating rate of approximately 1~kHz/chip for the BIC application, and also above the rates expected for space-based applications of AstroPix\_v3.